Ortovox Merino Windbreaker - Women's Review

 The Ortovox has fairly non-specific features that make it a great option for an everyday windbreaker that can take you just as easily through the park as it can to the store.
 Its wool-based composition and good coverage make it a solid choice for mild weather protection and an extra layer that's easy to toss on.
-We also find it comfortable and athletically stylish, with neat colors and patterns that are interesting without being too loud.
+We also find it comfortable and athletically stylish, with neat colors and interesting patterns without being too loud.
 It's not the perfect choice to get all sweaty in or layer over a particularly bulky sweatshirt, but we think it's a solid choice for everyday use.

 Unfortunately, this is one area where the Ortovox Merino falls short.
 Though it has a DWR coating, we found this makes a very small difference compared to other models we tested.
 While no windbreaker can replace a rain jacket in a rainstorm, this one just isn't impressive even with those low expectations.
 Initially, water beads on the outside of the jacket, but unless it's wiped away, that water will soak into the fabric after several minutes.
 Even a very light, intermittent sprinkle during one particular excursion managed to wet the arms enough to stick to our skin.
 If you're out for a short time in a light rain, you may be alright, but don't expect this windbreaker to keep you dry for long.

 As much as there is to like about this casual, comfortable, athletic-chic windbreaker, it's also one of the most expensive options we tested.
-It's a comfortable choice for everyday wear, but we think other jackets are more versatile and offer much more, for a lower cost.
+It's a comfortable choice for everyday wear, but we think other jackets are more versatile and offer much more for a lower cost.
 If you're really into the wool movement, Ortovox also makes several other versions of similar jackets (that we have not tested) that advertise additional technical features, water protection, and even insulation.

 For casual, everyday use, we're big fans of the fit and feel of the Orotovox Merino.
 It provides solid temperature regulation in changing conditions, is soft and comfortable to wear, and has one of our favorite hoods.
-Though it's not the most breathable model we tested, for lowkey activities, we greatly enjoy the look and experience of this wool blended windbreaker.
+Though it's not the most breathable model we tested for lowkey activities, we greatly enjoy the look and experience of this wool blended windbreaker.